ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   report has been completely processed and both aggregators have recovered an output share.
 The leader proceeds as described in {{agg-complete}}.
-* If the leader and helper continued, then the leader computes its next state transition ("prep_next") and sends the helper a ProcessShare message with the payload computed as described below.
+* If the leader and helper continued, then the leader computes its next state transition ("prep_next") and sends the helper a PrepareShare message with the payload computed as described below.

-The leader sends each helper a ProcessShare value for each report share that is to be continued.
+The leader sends each helper a PrepareShare value for each report share that is to be continued.
 Let `leader_outbound` denote the last VDAF message the leader computed and let `helper_outbound` denote the last VDAF message it received from the helper.
-The payload of the the ProcessShare message is computed as
+The payload of the the PrepareShare message is computed as

 ~~~
 inbound = VDAF.prep_shares_to_prep(agg_param, [leader_outbound, helper_outbound])